aws-samples/cfn101-workshop/content/intermediate/templates/resource-dependencies/index.md

 :::
 1. Use the AWS CLI to create the stack.
 The required parameter `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
-aws cloudformation create-stack --stack-name cfn-workshop-resource-dependencies-ref-getatt --template-body file://resource-dependencies-with-intrinsic-functions.yaml
+aws cloudformation create-stack --stack-name cfn-workshop-resource-dependencies-ref-getatt \
+--template-body file://resource-dependencies-with-intrinsic-functions.yaml --parameters \
+ParameterKey="EmailAddress",ParameterValue="your-email-address-here"

 :::
 1. If the `create-stack` command was successfully sent, CloudFormation will return `StackId`.
 :::code{language=shell showLineNumbers=false showCopyAction=false}